 - Next: Cut out each of the preprinted pepperonis and invite kids to add other feelings by writing them in the extra pepperoni shapes provided.

-The exercise of placing emotions in the appropriate category builds both linguistic skills and emotional-developmental awareness, while the particular organization and kid’s creation of additional feelings they identify can help provide unique insight for teachers, parents, or mental health providers to connect with kids and young teens.
+The exercise of placing emotions in the appropriate category builds both linguistic skills and emotional-developmental awareness.
+The particular organization and kid’s creation of additional feelings they identify can help provide unique insight for teachers, parents, or mental health providers to connect with kids and young teens.

 Why Use An Emotion Wheel for Kids?